pawelpikus/social-media-dashboard-with-theme-switcher/README.md

   background-color: hsl(228, 28%, 20%);
 }
 ```
 And how about the gradient border?
-I didn't realised there is no possibility to directly enforce gradients to border attribute.
+I didn't realise there is no possibility to directly enforce gradients to border attribute.
 So, I used a hack with good ol' ::after:

 ```css
 .main-card--insta{